 At times you may feel something is crawling on your skin.
 You may also suffer from a very moderate degree of sting bites kind of sensations on different parts of your body like hands, feet, back etc. But you don’t need to worry much about them as these sensations are harmless.
 On my very first night of first such meditation retreat, I experienced such sensations because of which I was unable to sleep properly.
 Next day, I shared this problem with the assistant teacher who suggested me to apply some body lotion on parts where I was experiencing these strange sensations.

 Lotion helped to an extent beside I also choose to wear long trouser made up of a soft cotton material instead of shorts, while sleeping.
 This further relieved my problem.
 By the end of third day, these sensations were completely gone or may be my body became accustomed to that environment.

 After subsequent SN Goenka vipassana meditation retreats and regular practice at home, I gradually realized that these sensations are triggered by the energies that are prevalent at that place owing to efforts of previous students to observe sensations throughout their bodies, for majority of the time during the retreat.
 Yes, every student is supposed to meditate from 4:30 am to 9 pm with few breaks in between.
 Students are even advised to continue to observe these sensations at night in their residential quarters, just in case they are unable to sleep.

 Well this is a bit controversial one since one of the precepts that everyone is supposed to follow states that “You are not allowed to kill any living being during the retreat”.
-Having said that, I was provided with an insect killer chalk to help me deal with insects crawling inside my room during my first vipassana meditation 10 day course.
+Having said that, I was provided with an insect killing gel to help me deal with insects crawling inside my room during my first vipassana meditation 10 day course.